John Tortorella: Philadelphia Flyers

-Tortorella was named the head coach of the Philadelphia Flyers on June 17, 2022.
+After spending the 2021–22 season as a studio analyst on ESPN, Tortorella was named the head coach of the Philadelphia Flyers on June 17, 2022.
+On December 29, 2023, Tortorella coached his 1,500th NHL regular season game becoming the eighth head coach in NHL history, and the first American-born coach to reach the mark.

+On March 9, 2024, Tortorella was ejected from a game against the Tampa Bay Lightning following a verbal dispute with referees Wes McCauley and Brandon Schrader.
+Despite this, Tortorella stalled and stayed on the Flyers bench for several minutes, continuing his altercation with McCauley and Schrader before eventually leaving.
+The following day, Tortorella was suspended for two games and was fined $50,000.

+Tortorella was dismissed as Flyers' head coach on March 27, 2025, and was replaced by Brad Shaw who had previously served as the associate coach.

-United States national men's hockey team
+United States national men's team

-Tortorella was the assistant coach of the U.S. National Men's hockey team in 2008–2009, replacing Peter Laviolette, which included leading the squad at the 2008 IIHF World Championship, where they finished sixth.
+Tortorella was the assistant coach of the United States men's national ice hockey team in 2008–2009, replacing Peter Laviolette, which included leading the squad at the 2008 IIHF World Championship, where they finished sixth.

 Tortorella was tapped to coach Team USA at the 2016 World Cup of Hockey.
 In the lead-up to the tournament, he said he would "sit" any player who protests during the playing of the national anthem.
 The team ultimately failed to make it out of the group stage, losing all three games.